-Sculptures, contribution for Brückenpark Müngsten 2003, 2nd place; with Gruppe F, Berlin, landscape architecture; Büro 213, architecture, Berlin; Christoph Naleppa, statics, München; Christian Kaiser, visualization,
+Sculptures, contribution for Brückenpark Müngsten 2003, 2nd place; with Gruppe F, Berlin, landscape architecture; visualization Christian Kaiser, Büro 213, Berlin; Christoph Naleppa, statics, München

 This proposal is made up of four cubes with different functions that integrate art, architecture, landscape and industrial architecture.
 The four rectangular cubes are strayed into the landscape and are meant to be utilizable sculptures.
 They have the following functions in addition to their sculptural qualities: bridge, dock, elevator and train.

 panorama elevator, panorama train